mooofin/portfolio/src/posts/nix.md

 ## I. Environment-Induced Failures

-These failures arise from mismatches between the development environment and the user’s environment.
+These failures arise from mismatches between the development environment and the user's environment.
 A program that depends on a certain library version may encounter errors when that library is missing or replaced with a different one.
 An application tested on one operating system may falter on another due to differences in kernels, filesystems, or system calls.
 Even small variations in system state environment variables, permissions, locales, or network configurations can derail execution.
 (flashbacks of setting up GCC in codeblocks :( )